The whole reason people are in abusive relationships is that they will put up with practically anything for the sake of the relationship.

 They got what they deserved, and so did you.
 Apparently you can live with what you have—apparently, this is the best you can do—so apparently, this is what you deserve.

 (See footnote for an explanation of the distorted thinking at work here.)

 Being in an abusive relationship is like watching your life happen through a window, or on film.
 The woman on screen moves through it while the real you sits trapped and passive inside your head.

 A bad fight happens, and you think, “Surely they’ll break up now.”
 It’s a relief—the movie is almost over—although you don’t know where it will go next.

 But, no. The next day everything is normal.
 The fight blows over.
-It’s like guessing at decisions the director made.
+It’s like guessing at decisions made by an unseen director.
 “I guess they’re staying together.
 Maybe they’re meant to be.”
-Maybe there could still be a happy ending.
+Maybe they could still live happily ever after.
 That thought, too, is a relief.

 After all, what’s the alternative?
 Moving out on your own feels so impossible, it doesn’t even seem like an option.
 This, of course, is exactly how the abuser likes it.

 You?
 Move out on your own?
 To where?
 And why, when you have everything you need right here?
 And why, when you know I’ll only hound you until you get back together with me?
 When you know us being together is inevitable, because we’re meant to be?